-Connecting interior spaces.
+- Connecting interior spaces.
 Since teachers and children spend much of their day in an individual classroom, it is helpful to provide a visual connection with other interior spaces such as adjacent classrooms or even hallways.
 Connections between classrooms can be established by placing windows between rooms at both child and adult height.
 Using doors with windows is another strategy that can be used.
 Including windows between hallways and classrooms will allow a child to see in before entering, which can ease the transition into the classroom space.
 These windows can also be used by parents or visitors to observe classroom activities without entering the room.
-Shared spaces between classrooms, such as changing stations, storage areas, children's bathrooms and food preparation areas not only can save space and improve efficiency, but can also provide a visual connection between two rooms.
+Shared spaces between classrooms such as changing stations, storage areas, children's bathrooms, and food preparation areas not only can save space and improve efficiency, but can also provide a visual connection between two rooms. - Connecting interior to exterior spaces.
+It can be very challenging for classroom staff to transition groups of children to the outdoors.
+Providing direct access from classrooms to playgrounds will ease the process for both children and adults, and maximize the time children have for outdoor exploration and play.
+Covered outdoor spaces such as porches can help with this transition and also extend the classroom's usable space.
+These spaces might be used for games on a rainy day or for rocking with an infant out of the sun.